tj-thornsberry/Budgie-ShowData/README.md

 * Note - To delete DB file for interface, use:
 `vnstat --delete -i eth0`
+* You will also need to install https://github.com/tbielawa/bitmath
+`sudo -H pip3 install bitmath`

 Examples:
 Option: Minimal With Shadow Effects